natelac/EuchrePy/README.md

 (Maybe I'll implement MCTS, then NFSP, then MC-NFSP)

-*NSFP was implemented https://github.com/elipugh/euchre.
+*NSFP was [already implemented](https://github.com/elipugh/euchre) in Euchre.
 The paper for NFSP and Q-learning in Euchre is actually a student paper.
 I think for MCTS you should link to an actual paper, not a bot by a single person.
-I think either the NFSP or MCTS didn't explicitly have feature selection, and I think they trained it on the raw features.
+The MCTS and NFSP papers do not explicitly discuss feature selection.
 I think I could get better performance by creating better features.
-There was another paper that talked about what features to select, so I think that would be a good reference.
-I forget which paper it is (I don't think it was explicitly euchre, maybe just poker.*
+There was [another paper](https://sites.ualberta.ca/~amw8/hearts.pdf) that talked about what features to select for a game of hearts, which might be a good reference.*

 ## TODO:

-### Short Term
-- Add # comments, in same style as was started in _standardgame.py
-- Finish up scoring for whoever takes majority tricks
-  - Possibly finish up scoring for everything
+- Scoring
-- Going Alone
+- Going alone
   - If a player is going alone, just skip over their partner.
 You might also need to update the code for checking reneges
-- Clean up code
-  - instead of passing a dictionary (orderInfo), just pass the raw values.
-- Create doc strings
-- Organize methods
-- Figure out when to use _ for method and class names
+- Simple intelligent plays for BasicAI rather than just random valid plays.

+### Short Term
-- Make Euchre() class as driver instead
+- Make a Euchre() class as a driver instead
+  - Let's you select what type of game to play, easy control of
 - Add checking for whether a player played cards only from their hand.

 ### Long Term
-- APIPlayer for interfacing with a webapp through javascript
+- JSPlayer for interfacing with a webapp through javascript
-- Create a Game Class that can be extended to create variations of euchre
+- Game Class that can be extended to create variations of euchre
+  - Refactor code so StandardGame extends Game
 - MLPlayer that makes decisions from a trained ML/ interfaces with one to train it?
 Along with a driver class that will train the network by running through the game?